Leedehai/score/ui/README.md

 highly recommended.
 If the browser couldn't load the fonts and icons, the UI might be weird (some bits are missing), but the site is still operational.

-Development was done in the Chrome browser, and tested with Firefox and Safari.
+Development was done in the Chrome browser, and tested with Firefox.

 ■